-We support students an families through a range of issues that young people may experience, including: mental health, family conflict, social issues, disordered eating, school refusal and absenteeism as well as social integration and developing a healthy internal narrative and growth mindset.
+We support students and families through a range of issues that young people may experience, including: mental health, family conflict, social issues, disordered eating, school refusal and absenteeism as well as social integration and developing a healthy internal narrative and growth mindset.

 Kew High School is also at the forefront of responding pro-actively to the wellbeing needs of young people in a rapidly changing world.
-We are passionate about and proud of the fact that we are and inclusive and progressive school community.
+We are passionate about and proud of the fact that we are an inclusive and progressive school community.

-Students often self-refer, or approach wellbeing with the support of a friend, though teachers and parents are also encouraged to refer students to the wellbeing team for a wellbeing conversation.
-Parents are encouraged to contact either:
+Students often self-refer, or approach wellbeing with the support of a friend, though teachers and parents/carers are also encouraged to refer students to the wellbeing team for a wellbeing conversation.